agile-lab-dev/Data-Product-Specification/README.md

 * **Output Ports**: representing all the different interfaces of the Data Product to expose the data to consumers
 * **Workloads**: internal jobs/processes to feed the Data Product and to perform housekeeping (GDPR, regulation, audit, data quality, etc)
 * **Storage Areas**: internal data storages where the Data Product is deployed, not exposed to consumers
-* **Observability**: provides transparency to the data conusmer about how the Data Product is currently working.
+* **Observability**: provides transparency to the data consumer about how the Data Product is currently working.
 This is not declarative, but exposing runtime data.

-Each Data Product component trait (output ports, workloads, observabilities, etc) will have a well defined and fixed structure and a "specific" one to handle technology specific stuff.
+Each Data Product component trait (output ports, workloads, observability, etc) will have a well defined and fixed structure and a "specific" one to handle technology specific stuff.
 The fixed structure must be technology agnostic.
 The first fields of teh fixed structure are more technical and linked to how the platform will handle them, while the last fields (specific excluded) are to be treated as pure metadata that will simplify the management and consumption.

 ### General